 Agendas and Minutes

-Meetings of the Cultural Arts Advisory Group are currently on pause due to COVID-19.
+Meetings of the Cultural Arts Advisory Group were on pause due to COVID-19.

 |Chair Judith Kaufman 1/1/20 – 12/31/21

 Robert Bernstein 1/1/20 – 12/31/21

 Jamie Davidson 1/1/21 – 12/31/22

 Edward P. Kaufman 1/1/20 – 12/31/21

 Carol A. Lazarus 1/1/20 – 12/31/21

 Cheryl Steiger 1/1/20 – 12/31/21